ovh/docs/pages/platform/public-cloud/increasing_public_cloud_quota/guide.en-ca.md

 In compliance with internal criteria (seniority, existence of paid invoices, etc.), you are now free to request quota increases for your Public Cloud projects resources directly from your OVHcloud Control Panel.

-You can increase your resources manually or automatically.
+You can increase your resources quota manually or automatically.

 #### Increasing your resources quota manually

-This procedure allows you to manually request a quota increase and validate with an upfront payment (Public Cloud credit)
+This procedure allows you to manually request a quota increase and validate with an upfront payment (Public Cloud credit).

-The amount of credit to add will depend on the internal criteria mentioned above.

 Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca) and switch to the `Public Cloud`{.action} section.
 Click on `Quota and Regions`{.action} in the left-hand sidebar.